Billie Eilish Is Launching A New Show With One Of Her Biggest Fans: Her Dad

 While Eilish’s When We All Fall Asleep, Where Do We Go?
 Tour is postponed due to COVID-19, it sounds like she and her dad have found another way to work together.
 This time, it’s not making or performing music, but instead, simply enjoying it.

-Listen to Me & Dad Radio on Apple Music this Friday, May 8th at 3 p.m.
-ET.
+Listen to Me & Dad Radio on Apple Music this Friday, 8th May at 8pm.
 The full playlists from each episode will be available to stream on Apple Music.

 Advertisement